Emergent self-inhibition governs the landscape of stable states in complex ecosystems: Solution of likelihoods and biomasses for block models

 where $f(y)=\tfrac{1}{\sqrt{2\pi}}e^{-y^2/2}$ is the standard normal density.
 Note that the lower limit of the inner integrals in Eq.~\eqref{eq:main_block} can be replaced by $-\infty$ (for blocks of size $L\sim 5$ or larger) without significantly affecting the quantitative contribution from these integrals.
 This is because virtually all of their mass is concentrated in the positive space of abundances.
 Thus, for convenience we may replace the inner integrals with the CDF of the Gaussian distribution, using which we get

 which is Eq.~\eqref{eq:block_likelihood} in the main text.
 Here

 is the Gaussian CDF.
 In Fig.~\ref{fig:many}b--c, we show that the prediction from Eq.~\ref{eq:final_block} agrees well with the observed likelihoods for an example block matrix shown in Fig.~\ref{fig:many}a.
 This matrix has 12 blocks, each of size either 4 or 6 (chosen randomly).
 We set the inter-block inhibition $D=1.1$ and all diagonal entries (representing species' self-inhibitions) to 1.
 To assign within-block self-inhibitions $A_{\a\a}$ for each block $\a$, we randomly picked a biomass values uniformly randomly between 1.5 and 4.
 We then used Eq.~(\ref{eq:block_biomass}) to compute the corresponding within-block inhibition $A_{\alpha\alpha}$ to get that equilibrium biomass.
 We then computed the likelihoods for each block numerically using simulations (Fig.~\ref{fig:many}a, closed circles) and compared them with the predicted likelihoods from Eq.~\ref{eq:final_block} (Fig.~\ref{fig:many}a, open circles).
+When the inter-state inhibition in a block-structured matrix was not constant, as in the random matrix case, we used $D = \langle A_{ij} \rangle$ in Eq.~\ref{eq:final_block} to predict the likelihood of the blocks (Fig.~\ref{fig:var_block_interaction}).
 Overall, our formula captures the likelihoods well, with some minor deviations at low likelihoods, likely due to numerical errors.
 Replacing our Gaussian approximation with the exact Irwin–Hall distribution for block initial conditions yields very similar results.
 Taken together, we have obtained an analytic formula for the likelihood of a block state, which is analogous to the many-species monodominant case.
 This formula in Eq.~\ref{eq:final_block} accounts for blocks (states) with multiple species and Gaussian initial distributions.
 Each block's probability to win depends on both its biomass and its block size, whereas in the monodominant model it depends only on biomass.